plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 no longer required starting with MathJax v3.
 Configuration is specified by linking directly to the desired JavaScript file, which is `tex-svg.js` for Plotly.js.

 Already on v3?
-No action required — your math expressions continue to render.
+No action required.
+Your math expressions continue to render.

 ---